Havvy/stringly_typed/README.md

 # Stringly Typed Esosyntax

 This project is a riff on the term "stringly typed".
 With this Rust macro, you can type your syntax as a sequence of recursive strings.
+Each string is also typed (in the type theory sense) with a tag following its closing quote.

-## Usage
+## Example

+A minimal example of using this crate:

 ```rust
 extern crate stringly_typed_rust_esosyntax;